Decipher Website HIPAA Notice of Privacy Practices

-Z. All Other Uses and Disclosures of Protected Health Information.
-We will ask for your written authorization before using or disclosing your Protected Health Information for any purpose not described above (or as otherwise permitted or required by law).
+Y. All Other Uses and Disclosures of Protected Health Information.
+We will ask for your written authorization before using, selling or disclosing your Protected Health Information for any purpose not described above (or as otherwise permitted or required by law).
 Further, we will not share your PHI with other organizations for their marketing or promotional uses without your express consent.
-You may revoke your authorization, in writing, at any time, except that a revocation will not affect any use or disclosures we have made in reliance on such authorization.
+You may revoke your authorization, in writing, at any time, except that a revocation will not affect any use or disclosures we have made in reliance on such

 You have the following rights with respect to your Protected Health Information.
 You may request a copy of our current Notice at any time from the Privacy Officer.
 Even if you have agreed to receive the Notice electronically, you are still entitled to a paper copy.
 To exercise any of the rights discussed herein, please contact our Privacy Officer using the contact information provided at the end of this Notice.

 1. Access to Protected Health Information.

 You or your authorized or designated personal representative have the right to inspect and copy your Protected Health Information, the laboratory test results created by us and billing information maintained by us.
 You must make your request in writing to the Privacy Officer and you will receive these records within 30 days.
 We may charge you a fee for the costs of copying, mailing and supplies that are necessary to fulfill your request.
 We may deny access to certain information for specific reasons, for example, where state law prohibits such patient access.